 - 1. URGES the development of a universal qualifying exam for all medical school graduates for admission into U.S. graduate medical programs; this examination should: - a. contain mechanisms to directly measure the ability of physicians to care for patients; and - b. provide a criterion-reference rather than a norm-reference standard in evaluation of examinees. - 2.
 URGES the inclusion of the following information in the AMA Directory of Approved Residencies and in the American Osteopathic Association (AOA) Opportunities Directory: - a. remuneration (stipend, cash living out allowance, cash for attending educational conferences); - b. night call schedule; - c. minimum number of positions available for each year of any sequential residency program. - 3.
 ENCOURAGES the use and expansion of flexibly-scheduled or part-time internships and residencies in all fields of medicine and further ENCOURAGES such programs to be fully described and included in the AMA Directory of Approved Residencies and in the AOA Opportunities Directory and in the computer match program of the National Resident Matching Program (NRMP); - 4.
 RECOGNIZES the NRMP as a valuable service but SUPPORTS improvements to the NRMP or alternative models that would provide more choice and increased negotiating abilities for applicants; (2000) - 5.
 URGES all participants in the NRMP to adhere to the spirit, as well as the letter, of the NRMP, and SUPPORTS the attempts of groups, such as the Organization of Student Representatives, to monitor and report NRMP violations; - 6.
 URGES the NRMP to investigate alternatives that will expedite the selection process and will allow adjustments for working spouses and those students who graduate earlier than the traditional May or June dates; - 7.
-SUPPORTS the analysis of student-optimal versus hospital-optimal Match algorithms, and URGES the NRMP to implement the algorithm which best suits student preferences; (1996)
+SUPPORTS the student-optimal algorithm as implemented in 1997 along guidelines proposed by AMSA; (2005) - 8.
+SUPPORTS the input of medical students in all decisions regarding the Match by including a seat for medical students, with full voting privileges, on the NRMP Board; (1996) - 9.
+SUPPORTS the concept of increased postgraduate programs in primary care on a national scale, though not to a uniform extent, recognizing unique goals, priorities and resources of individual institutions, and, further, SUP-PORTS the regulation of the number of residency programs to affect a more significant redistribution of specialties, again recognizing the unique specialty institutions; - 10.
+SUPPORTS more active involvement by State Licensing Boards in determining physician needs by specialty and geography within each state, such information to be distributed to physicians desiring licensure in that state; - 11.
+URGES that medical students be allowed to take Part 3 of the National Boards and further URGES each Specialty Board to reevaluate current programs leading to certification with the goal of reducing the time required by the formal education program (i.e., allowing credit for electives taken in the specialty during medical school and/or internship); - 12.
+OPPOSES delayed licensure of house staff; - 13.
+BELIEVES that the resident duty hour regulations as adopted by the ACGME in July 2003 are currently insufficient to ensure maximized patient and resident safety and health, and URGES the ACGME to implement more thorough and comprehensive regulations as described in detail in the Principles Regarding Resident and Student Work Hours.
+(2005)